z3tor123/Crypto-hacking/src/share.md

 *deploy an app in the blockchain with smart contract (soladity and that code is decentrlized...)* <br>

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨<br>
-> todo : add a discord hook to grab resources from smart-contract discord channel and put it here ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨<br>
+[ ] Add a discord webhook to grab resources from #smart-contract [NetSq](https://discord.gg/9h7JqhcX8u) channel and put it here
+✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨<br>